Skip to main content

 After selecting the Metric some new dropdowns appear on the screen looking for the following information:

-• Aggregation: Since Instana is capture data at a high interval, you can use Min, Max, Avg, Sum as part of your evaluation.
+• Aggregation: Since Instana captures data at a high interval, you can use Min, Max, Avg, Sum as part of your evaluation.

-• Operator: What type of evaluation do you want to do (>, < =, etc.)
+• Operator: What type of evaluation do you want to do (greater than, less than, equals, etc.)

 Set the following: